adjtomo/adjdocs/workshops/2024-5-21_scoped_uw/readme.md

 ### 3) Pull Docker Image

-- This will download the Docker Image from GitHub
+- This will download the Docker Image from the SeisSCOPED GitHub repository
 - Mac Intel Chip, Windows and Linux Users (AMD architecture) please follow instructions in A
 - Mac Silicon Chip (ARM architecture; M1, M2, M3...) please follow instructions in B